SAP-archive/xf-addons/addons/cds-connector-0.0.1/README.md

-Use **CDS Connector** to connect your CDS backend with Kyma events to trigger serverless compute and make API calls from a lambda or a microservice.
+Use **Preview CDS Connector** to connect your CDS backend with Kyma events to trigger serverless compute and make API calls from a lambda or a microservice.
+It is not recommended for production use.

 **Prerequisite**